 Your credit rating is based upon several factors, including employment status, the type of credit you’re applying for, the number of applications you’ve made recently, the amount of credit you currently have and how well you are managing it.

-Although there's no easy way to tell what credit score a lender will give you, you can check your credit history, which may give you an indication of your likelihood of acceptance before applying.
+Although there's no easy way to tell what credit a lender will give you, you can check your credit history, which may give you an indication of your likelihood of acceptance before applying.

 Will my eligibility be guaranteed with a credit card check?